Skip to main content

 Two agents using identical MCP servers can behave entirely differently based on their system prompts, skills, reasoning architecture, and goals.
 The tools don’t define the agent — the cognition does.

 This is what “general-purpose” means in GPARS.
 The standard does not make agents smarter or more capable.
-It makes them portable, composable, and environment-independent by ensuring they are not architecturally bound to a fixed set of capabilities.
+It makes them portable, composable, and environment-independent by ensuring they are not architecturally bound to a fixed tool surface.
 Every normative requirement in this specification — the plane separation, the manifest, the enforcement model, the security policy — exists to support and enforce this principle.